 Chiropractors complete roughly the same hours of classroom training as medical doctors.
 A degree in chiropractic takes about four years to complete and includes clinical training where future chiropractors get hands-on experience in chiropractic techniques and working with a variety of patients.
 Chiropractors study the nervous system and the musculoskeletal system just like medical doctors do.
 In addition to learning complex anatomy, chiropractic education also focuses on how the body functions at its best and how to focus on the body as a whole.

-Training for chiropractors is focused on how the nervous system functions and how it is affected by structures in your body like your bones, muscles, and tendons.
+Training for chiropractors is focused on how the nervous system functions and how it is affected by structures in your body, like your bones, muscles, and tendons.
 The brain communicates to the rest of the body via the nervous system and to all the nerves throughout your body.
 Your spinal column actually houses the nervous system and serves as a conduit for the brain’s ability to communicate effectively.
-When any part of your spine or supportive muscles, tendons, and other tissues are damaged or diseased, it can affect your brain’s ability to effectively communicate with the rest of your body.
+When any part of your spine or supportive muscles, tendons, and other tissues is damaged or diseased, it can affect your brain’s ability to effectively communicate with the rest of your body.
 Chiropractic treatments seek to identify these parts that are out of place and realign them so your body can function optimally.

-Myth: Chiropractors are dangerous.
+Myth #3: Chiropractors are dangerous.

 Truth: Chiropractors use gentle, natural treatment approaches.